outofthisworld/reduxdecorator/README.md

     export default createStore(TodoReducer);
 ```

 This is fine for a simple application, but what if we have another list in our state we need to model?
-We refactor and may get something like this...:
+We refactor and may get something like this:

 ```javascript
     import { createStore } from 'redux';